trustos/hestiacp-nodejsv2/README.md

    **NB**: The variables are stored in plain text, so be careful with sensitive data.

 6. Go to Edit web > Advanced Options > Proxy Template > NodeJS
-7. Upload your app with filemanager, clone with git... in `/home/<user>/<domain.com>/private/nodeapp`
+7. Upload your app with filemanager, ftp or clone with git... in `/home/<user>/<domain.com>/private/nodeapp`
 8. PM2 will automatically start your app and set up to run on system startup
 9. 🎉 Congratulations you're done!!!